lunaf-github/cookie-analyzer/README.md

 A command-line tool that processes cookie log files and identifies the most active cookie(s) for a specified date.

 ## Overview
 This application analyzes cookie activity logs to determine which cookie(s) appeared most frequently on a given day.
-It's built with extensibility in mind using the Template Method design pattern, making it easy to support additional file formats in the future.

 ## Features

-CSV Log Processing: Parses cookie log files in CSV format Date-Based Analysis: Finds the most active cookie(s) for any specified date Multiple Results: Returns all cookies that tie for the highest activity count Extensible Architecture: Template Method pattern allows easy addition of new file format handlers (JSON, XML, etc.)
+CSV Log Processing: Parses cookie log files in CSV format Date-Based Analysis: Finds the most active cookie(s) for any specified date Multiple Results: Returns all cookies that tie for the highest activity count

 ## Installation